Tarsnap/tarsnap-public-keys/README.md

 - tarsnap-experimental-archive-keyring.gpg: signatures for experimental
   packages.

-  This is *not* installed as a trusted `apt-get` keyring; if you want to install experimental packages automatically with `apt-get`, copy this file from `/usr/share/keyrings/` to `/etc/apt.d/trusted.gpg.d/` (and add the relevant URL to `/etc/apt/sources.list.d/tarsnap.list`).
+  The experimental keys are *not* installed as a trusted `apt-get` keyring;
+  they can be imported with:

+      sudo apt-key add /usr/share/keyrings/tarsnap-experimental-keyring.gpg